 The Beths – Future Me Hates Me

-Future Me Loves Me occupies a warm, energetic space between joyful hooks, melodic harmonies and lyrical substance
+Future Me Hates Me occupies a warm, energetic space between joyful hooks, melodic harmonies and lyrical substance

 Auckland four-piece The Beths tackle dejection with a sense of hope.
 Here, Elizabeth Stokes’ songwriting focuses on existential themes and self-deprecation while negating the need for the kind of down-tempo musical styles that typically accompanies sadness, with the exception of the comparatively sleepy River Run Lvl 1.
 Future Me Loves Me occupies a warm, energetic space between joyful hooks, melodic harmonies and lyrical substance.